|

 BNC termination and connect the instrument.
 This

-will want to set the controller so that the
+to set the controller so that the outputs are

-Other current consumers, such as the LED, the
+always on.
+Other current consumers, such as the

 There is no doubt in my mind that some things